 Whether you are entering the job market for the first time or were recently terminated, it is important to understand your rights as a worker.
 Both federal and state governments have enacted a wide range of employment laws protecting employees from discriminatory treatment, unfair labor practices, unsafe work conditions, and more.
 This section provides in-depth resources on all phases of the employment process — from the interview and hiring stage to promotion and termination.
 In addition, you’ll find information about privacy in the workplace, wage and hour laws, workplace safety and family leave policies.

 Employment law governs the rights and responsibilities between employers and employees.
-Most of the laws and statutes that fall under employee law are meant to protect the employee from unfair and unsafe working conditions, but they also help to protect employers.
+Most of the laws and statutes that fall under employment law are meant to protect the employee from unfair and unsafe working conditions, but they also help to protect employers.

 One large section of employment law deals with the “At Will” Presumption.
 In nearly every state in the US, it is presumed that both employer and employee are working together voluntarily, and can terminate their working relationship at any time, and for almost any reason.